Tristan296/Universal-MacAssistant/README.md

 - "Where is the nearest cafe?" to use Siri to find the nearest cafe.

 ## Contribution
 Contributions to this project are welcome!
 Feel free to fork the project, make changes, and submit a pull request.
-Please refer to the CONTRIBUTING.md file for guidelines on contributing.

 ## TODO:

 - [ ] Integrate File system tools in MacOS
-- [ ] Create more AppleScripts
+- [x] Create more AppleScripts
- - In progress

 ## License